Child Health and Screening

 The Collaboration works to ensure that all children birth to five receive periodic developmental screenings and that all children who need assessment and services access them.

-To achieve this, the Collaboration partners with, and trains, staff members at thirty early childhood, pediatric, and community sites.
+To achieve this, the Collaboration partners with, and trains, staff members at early childhood, pediatric, and community sites who are members of the Developmental Screening Project.
 They learn to administer developmental screenings, facilitate meaningful discussions with parents and families about screening results, and support families to follow up on meeting children’s needs arising from those screenings.

 A “developmental screening” is a brief check that provides a snapshot of a child’s communication, motor, cognitive, self-help and social-emotional skills.
 A developmental screening can be completed by a doctor, a child care provider or other trained professional.
 A screening can determine whether a child’s development is appropriate for his or her age, and if a child’s development is on track, a developmental screening can help identify a child’s areas of strength.
 The child’s doctor or child care provider can help find ways to continue to support the child’s development.